 Each Proponent should exercise its best efforts to provide an accurate estimate of the Proponent's Estimated Interconnection Costs.
-Following PREPA's selection of proposals for further consideration in Phase II, PREPA will conduct a Feasibility Study on such projects to assess order-of-magnitude interconnection and systemrequired T&D System upgrade costs ("PREPA's Estimated Costs").
-PREPA will cluster successful respondents to the Tranche 1-RFP which do not yet have completed interconnection agreements such proposals for interconnection studies.
-In suchSuch studies PREPA will analyze the impacts of integrating a group or cluster of renewable energy and/or BESS projectsEnergy Resources at specific locations when ranking or selecting potential projects for installation, especiallyproposals for further consideration, in particular with regard to assessing any required network upgrades or the potential to utilize shared interconnection facilities across multiple projects.
+Following PREPA's selection of proposals for further consideration in Phase II, PREPAthe T&D Operator will conduct a Feasibility Study on such projects to assess order-of-magnitude interconnection and required T&D System upgrade costs ("PREPA's Estimated Costs").
+PREPAThe T&D Operator will cluster such proposals for interconnection studies.
+Such studies will analyze the impacts of integrating a group or cluster of Energy Resources at specific locations when ranking or selecting proposals for further consideration, in particular with regard to assessing any required network upgrades or the potential to utilize shared interconnection facilities across multiple projects.
+Following selection of proposals for Phase III, System Impact Studies followed by Facility Studies will be completed for final short-listed projects.